bercopy/react-redux-seed/readme.md

 # The Circle
 > This project is an application mainly to improve and test our techniques using React and Redux.

-**The Circle** is a UI library developed at Facebook to facilitate the creation of interactive, stateful & reusable UI components.
-It is used at Facebook in production, and Instagram.com is written entirely in React.
+**The Circle** is an internal **MobGen** project to connect with all mobgeners offering than tips and instructions about MobGen and the city where the offices are places.
+Also is used to inform about events, contact and improve relationships between mobgeners.

 ## Main Dependencies